adammarcwilliams/AMWBlog/content/blog/animating-javascript-trigonometry/index.md

-A couple of things to note is that the angle you pass is in radians, not degrees.
+A couple of things to note is that the angle you pass in is in radians, not degrees.
 This is easy to convert back and forth:

 ```javascript
 radians = degrees * Math.PI / 180